gcstaublin/gcstaublin.github.io/_posts/2015-03-10-using-css-source-maps.md

 Has this ever happened to you?
 You're tweaking CSS with the Chrome dev tools.
 You're making refinements, everything is getting dialed in just so.
 But then you make a fatal mistake, you refresh the browser, or maybe even close the window.
 Either way, it's gone.
 It's all gone.
 All that beautiful work is gone, leaving you to start over, hoping you can remember every rule and value you previously tweaked.

 Wouldn't it be great if you could edit CSS in your browser and have the changes appear in your code base?
 Here's a little secret.
 You can!
-I'm totally not even kiding.
+I'm totally not even kidding.

 With Source Maps you can edit in the browser, then save those edits back to your source SCSS files, saving the extra steps of transposing all that work.